 Last years, I wrote in some posts (1) what was my estimate of Boeing discounts: the relation between what is announced by the press, what appears in its list prices and sometimes as backlogs and what it is indeed computed into the profit and loss account.
 In this post I wanted to update, if necessary, the figure I calculated for the average discount of Boeing.

 Most of the necessary information can be found in its website.
 Boeing list prices can be found here.

 The number of gross and net orders (after cancellations) year by year can be found here.

-Last year deliveries can be found in the report of financial results.
-From there we can also deduct the figure of Boeing Commercial’s sales of services.
-That is not directly reported but can be deducted (all Boeing services-related sales are reported as well as Boeing Capital Corporation division and Boeing Defense’s “Global Services & Support” unit)
+Last year deliveries can be found in the report of financial results (or here).
+From there we can also deduce the figure of Boeing Commercial’s sales of services.
+That is not directly reported but can be deduced (all Boeing services-related sales are reported as well as Boeing Capital Corporation division and Boeing Defense’s “Global Services & Support” unit)

 - the discounted prices times the delivered aircraft in the year (including possible penalties from delays),

 - less the down payment of the current year delivered aircraft, as the down payment was included in previous years results,

 - plus the down payment of current year net orders (this year’s calculation has been again a bit tricky as it included 737NG deliveries and 737 MAX orders),

 - plus services revenues (less than 0.3bn$ from the commercial aircraft unit – calculated, not reported).

 The discount figure that minimized errors last year was 45%.
 Using this figure, the error obtained this year in relation to Boeing Commercial Aircraft reported revenues is 3.9%, much too high.
 The best estimate for last years average discounts were: 45% for 2012, 41% for 2011, 39% for 2010 and 38% for 2009.